kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

 💬 **Answer the following question in the padlet below.**

 - Which of the activities for developing self-awareness do you think would be most useful and effective for you?
+Why?

 </aside>